pwighton/fs-docker/notes/20221205-petsurfer-brainhack-global.md

       -d ${BASEDIR}/${DATASET_NAME}
 ```

-You can get a `license.txt file` for FreeSurfer [here](https://surfer.nmr.mgh.harvard.edu/registration.html)
+You can get a `license.txt file` for FreeSurfer [here](https://surfer.nmr.mgh.harvard.edu/registration.html) (This is not necessary of you are using the BrainHack cloud.)

 The container `pwighton/petsurfer-bids:7.2.0` was created using [this Dockerfile](https://github.com/pwighton/fs-docker/blob/master/petsurfer-bids/dockerfile) which installes this [nipype pipeline](https://github.com/openneuropet/PET_pipelines/tree/main/pet_nipype).
 The parent container of `pwighton/petsurfer-bids:7.2.0` is `pwighton/petsurfer:7.2.0` which was created with the following [neurodocker](https://github.com/ReproNim/neurodocker) command: